jupitern/slim3-skeleton/README.md

 * `app`:        Application code (models, controllers, cli commands, handlers, middleware, service providers and others)
 * `config`:     Configuration files like db, mail, routes...
 * `lib`:        Other project classes like utils, business logic and framework extensions
-* `resources`:  Views as well as your raw, un-compiled assets such as LESS, SASS, or JavaScript.
+* `storage`:    Log files, cache files and your raw, un-compiled assets such as LESS, SASS, or JavaScript.
-* `storage`:    Log files, cache files...
 * `public`:     The public directory contains `index.php` file, assets such as images, JavaScript, and CSS
+* `views`:      Views template files.
 * `vendor`:     Composer dependencies

 ### Routing and dependency injection